A Tourist in Rome - Pantheon

 The Pantheon was originally built, in the aftermath of the Battle of Actium of 31 BC, in 27 BC by Augustus' right-hand man Marcus Vispanius Agrippa, and was a temple dedicated to all the gods of Rome.
 Historically, it is known that there were large sculptures of Mars, Venus, Julius Caesar and Augustus inside, perhaps skewing the intent of the temple for political purposes.
 It was long thought, mainly due to the inscription to M. Agrippa on the building, that the building we see today was this building of 27 BC, but that is not the case.
 Late 19th century excavations concluded that Agrippa's original building was south-facing (in contrast to today's north-facing building) and was either rectangular or T-shaped, but in the late 20th century, further excavations suggest it was round, with a triangular porch, and that it faced north as does today's Pantheon.
 In any case, the Pantheon built by Agrippa burned in 80 AD, was rebuilt by Domitian, but burned again in 110 AD after a lightening strike.
 In the superstitious nature of the culture, it is impossible to suggest that the Romans did not take these two events as a sign of some inherent divine unhappiness, perhaps due to the tainted tribute to the gods resulting from the inclusion of the still-living (at the time of construction) emperor Augustus.

 The real masterpiece of the Pantheon is the roof, which is a huge, 142-foot concrete dome weighing 5000 tons, only supported by eight barrel vaults (see the brickwork arches in the 3rd photo below) in the 21-foot-thick side walls which are carried into eight piers.
 The outer edge of those barrel vaults is easily visible on the exterior of the Pantheon.
 The dome is a masterpiece of engineering, built in a series of rings of different materials which become lighter and thinner toward the center, and a central 28-foot-wide opening (oculus) which allows natural light from the sky to enter the building (and also allows rain to pour in onto the marble floor and into a drainage system below it).
 The oculus and the entry doors are the only sources of light for the building.
 The dome is 21 feet thick at its base, and 4 feet thick around the oculus.
 It is estimated that if normal concrete had been used for the entire dome, the stresses in the dome would have been 80% greater than they are, however, lighter materials such as small pots or pieces of pumice were used instead of stones in the higher levels of the dome.
 The interior of the dome is coffered (2nd photo below) with 5 rings of 28 coffers, creating a decorative pattern and vastly reducing its weight.
 In antiquity, the coffers may have contained bronze stars or rosettes.
+The 5 rings reflect the 5 planets known at that time.
+The 28 coffers per row represents the number of days in the lunar cycle, from new moon to the next new moon.
 At the time of its construction, this was easily the largest dome ever built by mankind.
 Almost 2000 years after it was built, the Pantheon's dome is still the world's largest unreinforced concrete dome.
 Both the diameter of the dome and the height of the oculus (measured at the center of the dome as if the oculus was filled-in) are 142 feet, meaning a 142-foot-diameter sphere would fit the interior of the building exactly, touching the floor, walls, and ceiling.
 That 142 foot measurement makes more sense when expressed as its equivalent 150 Roman feet.
 The oculus is 30 Roman feet in diameter.

 Just imagine the shock of an ancient first-time visitor to the Pantheon.
 From the looks of the front of the temple, the expectation is that the inside will be a rectangular room with a flat roof and a statue of a deity in the center.
 Instead one enters an enormous spherical room with an impossible unsupported domed ceiling and niches in the outer wall for the statues of all the deities.
 The oculus in the ceiling lets in the strong Roman sun, making the building into a huge sundial as the sun moves across the sky, or letting an afternoon thunderstorm bring rain into the building to flow out through drains in the floor.
 The building was a masterpiece of innovation and fresh ideas.